Adam Ottavino: Boston Red Sox

 On January 25, 2021, the Yankees traded Ottavino and minor league pitcher Frank German to the Boston Red Sox for cash considerations or a player to be named later; it was only the second trade between the rivals since 1987.
-During the regular season, Ottavino made 69 appearances for Boston, all in relief, compiling a 7–3 record with 11 saves and 4.21 ERA; he struck out 71 batters in 62 innings.
+During the regular season, Ottavino made 69 appearances for Boston, all in relief, compiling a 7–3 record with 11 saves and 4.21 ERA.
+He struck out 71 batters in 62 innings.
 In the postseason, he made five relief appearances, allowing one run in four innings, as the Red Sox advanced to the American League Championship Series.
 On November 3, Ottavino elected to become a free agent.

 New York Mets

-On March 14, 2022, Ottavino signed a one-year contract with the New York Mets.
-During the regular season, Ottavino made 66 appearances for the Mets, all in relief, compiling a 6–3 record with 3 saves and a vastly improved 2.06 ERA; he struck out 79 batters in 65.2 innings.
+On March 14, 2022, Ottavino signed a one-year, $4 million contract with the New York Mets.
+During the regular season, he made 66 appearances for the Mets, compiling a 6–3 record with three saves and a 2.06 ERA, striking out 79 batters across 652⁄3 innings pitched.
 In his lone postseason appearance, he allowed one run in one inning pitched during Game 2 of the National League Wild Card Series against the San Diego Padres.
 The Mets lost the series the next night.

-After the 2022 season, Ottavino re-signed a two-year contract with the Mets worth $14.5 million.
+On December 20, 2022, Ottavino re-signed with the Mets on a two-year, $14.5 million contract including an opt-out after the 2023 season.
+In 66 games for New York in 2023, he posted a 3.21 ERA with 62 strikeouts across 612⁄3 innings pitched.
+On November 6, 2023, Ottavino opted out of his contract and became a free agent.

+On January 30, 2024, the Mets re-signed him again to a one-year, $4.5 million contract.
+Across 60 games for the Mets in 2024, Ottavino posted a 4.34 ERA with 70 strikeouts in 56 innings pitched.
+He was removed from the NLCS against the Los Angeles Dodgers and replaced on the roster by Jeff McNeil.
+Ottavino became a free agent after the season.

+New York Yankees (second stint)

+On February 18, 2025, Ottavino signed a minor league contract with the Red Sox.
+He was released by the team after triggering an opt-out clause in his contract on March 23.

+Ottavino signed a major league contract with the Yankees on April 1.
+After two scoreless appearances, he was designated for assignment by the team on April 4.
+Ottavino elected free agency on April 6, but re-signed with the Yankees on a new major league contract the following day.
+On April 8, Ottavino was designated for assignment by the Yankees again.
+After clearing waivers, Ottavino again elected free agency on April 10.

 Personal life

-During his first season with the Yankees, Ottavino resided in his childhood neighborhood of Park Slope in Brooklyn, New York City, with his wife, Brette, and their two daughters.
+During his first season with the Yankees, Ottavino resided in his childhood neighborhood of Park Slope in Brooklyn, New York City, with his wife, Brette, and their two daughters and son.
 They currently live in Dyker Heights, Brooklyn.